 Or maybe you're feeling okay but want to find out how to prevent mood or anxiety problems and feel mentally healthier?

 Whatever brings you to Beyond the Blues, our events across BC can help you figure out the next step to feeling better and in control of your health.
 There is help and hope.
+If you're a community agency, find out how you can get free support to host an event.

 What actually happens at an education and screening event?